The ultimate family travel hack: An international house swap (with kids)

 Now if you have kids who don’t have a pet, you may also be used to hearing, “When can we get a dog?” and “I reeeeealllly want a cat, Mum”.

-We happen to live in an estate that doesn’t allow cats or dogs (it’s a wildlife protection area), so we’ve never had a pet.
+Our estate doesn’t allow cats or dogs (it’s a wildlife protection area), so we’ve never had a pet.

-Soooo, we thought it would be exciting for the kids to experience life with a cat to keep them entertained for a month and get their fix of a furry friend.
+Soooo, we thought it would be exciting for the kids to experience life with a cat to keep them entertained and get their fix.

 The cat was sweet, and we all adored him but my four-year-old was also slightly afraid of his midnight visits.
-So, we had to keep the door closed.
+So, we had to keep bedroom doors closed at night.

-The cat happily slept on the chair outside their door, but when either of the kids went to the bathroom in the middle of the night, we all woke up and it was excitement central.
+The cat happily slept on the chair outside the kids’ bedroom door, but when either of the kids went to the bathroom in the night, it became excitement central.

 “Awww, the cat!”